History of Britney Spears in Timeline

 As of January 2018, Britney Spears had released 24 fragrances through Elizabeth Arden.

-In March 2018, it was revealed that Britney Spears would be the face of Kenzo, a contemporary French luxury clothing house.
+In March 2018, Britney Spears was revealed as the face of Kenzo, a contemporary French luxury clothing house.

 On March 20, 2018, Britney Spears was announced as part of a campaign for French luxury fashion house Kenzo.
-The company aimed to shake up the 'jungle' world of fashion with Spears' 'La Collection Memento No. 2' campaign.
+The company stated it aimed to shake up the 'jungle' world of fashion with Spears's 'La Collection Memento No. 2' campaign.

 April 12, 2018: GLAAD Vanguard Award